Worried that you won’t be able to restore deleted pages or posts on the WordPress site? Don’t panic, there are many ways to recover your lost content.

-WordPress has a built-in feature called Trash to restore deleted pages and posts, however, it only works with recently deleted items.
+WordPress has a built-in feature called Trash to recover deleted pages and posts, however, it only works with recently deleted items.
 If you’re trying to recover older items or permanently deleted ones, you need to explore other options.

 The easiest way to recover deleted content on your website is to restore your backup.
 If you don’t have one, we strongly recommend that you backup your WordPress site immediately.
 When things go wrong and pages are accidentally deleted, you can restore your backup in one-click and your deleted content will be restored in under a few minutes.